Jonathon Crawford: Cincinnati Reds

 On December 11, 2014, the Tigers traded Crawford and Eugenio Suárez to the Cincinnati Reds for Alfredo Simón.
 He began 2015 on the disabled list before beginning to rehab with the AZL Reds in late June, pitching three games for them.
 He then pitched two games for the Daytona Tortugas, giving up five runs in 5.1 innings, but was placed on the disabled list again, and missed the remainder of the season.
 In 2016, Crawford once again began the season on the disabled list, and did not begin rehabbing in the AZL until June.
 He returned to Daytona in August and spent the last half of the season there, pitching to a 1–3 record and 6.35 ERA in six starts.
 He spent 2017 back with Daytona where he was 0–10 with a 5.65 ERA ad 1.96 WHIP in 22 starts.

-Crawford missed all of 2019 with ah undisclosed injury and elected free agency following the season on November 4, 2019.
+Crawford missed all of 2019 with an undisclosed injury and elected free agency following the season on November 4, 2019.